-This nine-page guide from Edmonds Community College provides a laboratory activity using lead-tin solder as a model material to demonstrate creep in metals.
+This nine-page instructor guide from Edmonds Community College provides a laboratory activity using lead-tin solder as a model material to demonstrate creep in metals.
 This activity "reinforces the concepts of stress and strain," and shows students the "role of stress in determining the creep rate in a metal alloy."
 After completing this activity, students will be able to "describe the effects of defects on material properties."
 The guide includes step-by-step instructions for educators to set up specimens for use in the demonstration.
-The activity spans one week of class time in 11th grade, 12th grade, and introductory college courses.
+The activity spans one week of class time, and is designed for advanced high school and introductory college classrooms.

 This guide includes the following sections: Student Learning Objectives, MatEd Core Competencies Covered, Equipment and Supplies Required, Curriculum Overview, Module Procedure, and an Evaluation Packet.